Heating Oil vs. Heat Pumps, LPG & Electric: What's Best for Your Home?

 - Low Carbon: Reduces home emissions by 60-80% compared to oil

-- Government Grants: Boiler Upgrade Scheme offers £7,500 towards installation
+- Government Grants: The Boiler Upgrade Scheme offers £7,500 towards eligible air source or ground source heat pump installations

 - Low Maintenance: No fuel storage, no annual servicing requirement (though recommended)